pipedreambomb/topup-malawi/README.md

 ---------------

 To get started with this website, you will need
-1) a PHP web server like Apache
+1) a PHP web server like Apache (mine is running PHP 5.3; I haven't tested on earlier versions)
 2) a MySQL database and a user account you can use

 2. Configuration